outfox/fennecs/www/cookbook/appetizers/OneRing.md

 ----------
 ## Congratulations!
-::: info :neofox_evil: YOU COMPLETED THE TUTORIAL
+::: info :neofox_thumbsup:  ONE DOES NOT SIMPLY FINISH A TUTORIAL  :neofox_evil:
 #### One Link to rule them all, one Query to find them,
 #### One For to bring them all, and in the darkness bind them
 #### In the land of fennecs, where the foxes play.

 ::::